YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ### 2. Getting Everyone's Two Cents

 We needed to hear from everyone who'd touch this thing - from the folks building it to the people actually using it.
-So we assembled what we called our "steering committee" (fancy name for "people who know their stuff"):
+So we assembled what we called our *steering committee* (fancy name for *people who know their stuff*):

 - Dev team (the builders)
 - Product team (the planners)